 Many Southerners felt that the wealthier and older colonies in the North wanted to end slavery, which meant an end to their way of life.
 However, when Virginia supported independence, the southern colonies quickly followed.

 During the American Revolutionary War, South Carolina was ravaged by combat and some of the bloodiest battles of the war.
 Battles such as Camden, Cowpens, Waxhaws, Kings Mountain, and Guilford Courthouse were all fought in South Carolina.

 South Carolina Facts: Post-Revolution

 South Carolina went on to ratify the Constitution and join the union but would become the first state to secede from the union on the eve of the Civil War.
 The Confederacy would fire on Fort Sumter, and by the end of the war, South Carolina would be in shambles.

 The delegates from South Carolina all died tragically and young, but they left a great legacy.
-Each of them became leading voices for American Independence and would serve their country honorably during the Revolution.
+Each of them became a leading voice for American Independence and would serve their country honorably during the Revolution.

 South Carolina Facts: Online Resources